EdwinVW/cloud-native-architecture-workshop/README.md

 - CQRS
 - Event-sourcing

-Also, Pitstop demonstrates how to develop and deploy applications using several deployment technologies:
+Also, Pitstop demonstrates how to develop and deploy applications using Docker containers.

-- Docker
-- Docker-compose
-- Kubernetes
-- Service-mesh (Istio & Linkerd)

 # Labs
 In order to complete the labs, make sure you read (at least) the following sections of the [Pitstop wiki on Github](https://github.com/EdwinVW/pitstop/wiki):